peterrz/odin-wi5/README.md

 * `net.floodlightcontroller.odin.master.OdinMaster.poolFile`

-This is an example of the file content:
+This is an example of the content of `poolfile`:

 ```
 floodlight.modules = net.floodlightcontroller.storage.memory.MemoryStorageSource,\